QuantEcon/lecture-python-intro/lectures/eigen_II.md

 [here](https://www.graphviz.org/download/)
 ```

-In this lecture we will begin with the basic properties of nonnegative matrices.
+In this lecture we will begin with the foundational concepts in spectral theory.

 Then we will explore the Perron-Frobenius Theorem and the Neumann Series Lemma, and connect them to applications in Markov chains and networks.